kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

-So upon `init`, you open the existing file or create an empty one.
+So upon `Initialize`, you open the existing file or create an empty one.
 Then, depending on whether the worker is a sender or receiver, you take one of two options:

 - if receiver, save the File to your state, and then send a Started response to parent.
 - if sender, get the file's length, send it as Size to the target_worker, and then chunk the data, loop, read into a buffer and send to target_worker.